Planets in astrology: Mars

 Mars orbits the Sun in 687 days, spending about 57.25 days in each sign of the zodiac.
 It is also the first planet that orbits outside of Earth's orbit, making it the first planet that does not set along with the Sun.
 Mars has two permanent polar ice caps.
 During a pole's winter, it lies in continuous darkness, chilling the surface and causing the deposition of 25–30% of the atmosphere into slabs of CO2 ice (dry ice).

-In astrology, Mars is associated with aggression, confrontation, energy, strength, ambition and impulsiveness.
+In astrology, Mars is associated with aggression, confrontation, masculinity, the male body, the warrior, the man, courage, energy, strength, ambition and impulsiveness.
 Mars governs sports, competitions and physical activities in general.
 The 1st-century poet Manilius, described the planet as ardent and as the lesser malefic.
-In medicine, Mars presides over the genitals, the muscular system, the gonads and adrenal glands.
+In medicine, Mars presides over the genitals, head, the muscular system, the gonads and adrenal glands.
 It was traditionally held to be hot and excessively dry and rules the choleric humor.
 It was associated with fever, accidents, trauma, pain and surgery.

 In modern astrology, Mars is the primary native ruler of the first house.
-Traditionally however, Mars ruled both the third and tenth houses, and had its joy in the fifth house.
+Traditionally however, Mars ruled both the third and tenth houses, and had its joy in the sixth house.
 While Venus tends to the overall relationship atmosphere, Mars is the passionate impulse and action, the masculine aspect, discipline, willpower and stamina.

-Mars rules over Tuesday and in Romance languages the word for Tuesday often resembles Mars (in Romanian, marți, in Spanish, martes, in French, mardi and in Italian "martedì").
-The English "Tuesday" is a modernised form of "Tyr's Day", Tyr being the Germanic analogue to Mars.
+Mars rules over Tuesday and in Romance languages the word for Tuesday often resembles Mars (in Romanian, marți, in Spanish, martes, in French, mardi, and in Italian, martedì).
+The English "Tuesday" is a modernised form of "Tîw's Day", Tîw being the Old English analogue to Mars (and to Tyr of Norse mythology).
 Dante Alighieri associated Mars with the liberal art of arithmetic.
 In Chinese astrology, Mars is ruled by the element fire, which is passionate, energetic and adventurous.

 Hindu astrology includes Mars (Mangala) in the concept of Nakshatra, Navagraha, and Saptarishi.